Command line tool for symlinking directories with reusable code into the project

 They are recursive

-, it means, it also depends on all
+When a project depends on local mylib, it means, it also depends on all

-.
-So after scanning myproject/depz.txt
+the dependencies of mylib.
+So after scanning myproject/depz.txt we will also

-to include its dependencies too.
+scan mylib/depz.txt to include its dependencies too.

 Paths are relative to the current depz.txt

-But all the symlinks will go directly into /abc/myproject
+But all the symlinks will go directly into /abc/myproject.

-The following examples show how the directories will be linked when running depz
+The following examples show how the directories will be linked when running depz for /abc/project:

 Default behavior

-File | Line | Resolves to | Creates symlink |
+| File | Line | Resolves to | Creates symlink |

-/abc/project/depz.txt | /abc/libs/aaa | /abc/libs/aaa | /abc/project/aaa |
+| /abc/project/depz.txt | /abc/libs/aaa | /abc/libs/aaa | /abc/project/aaa |

-/abc/project/depz.txt | ../libs/bbb | /abc/libs/bbb | /abc/project/bbb |
+| /abc/project/depz.txt | ../libs/bbb | /abc/libs/bbb | /abc/project/bbb |

-/abc/libs/aaa/depz.txt | ../ccc | /abc/libs/ccc | /abc/project/ccc |
+| /abc/libs/aaa/depz.txt | ../ccc | /abc/libs/ccc | /abc/project/ccc |

 With --mode=layout

-File | Line | Resolves to | Creates symlink |
+| File | Line | Resolves to | Creates symlink |

-/abc/project/depz.txt | /abc/libs/aaa | /abc/libs/aaa/src /abc/libs/aaa/test |
+| /abc/project/depz.txt | /abc/libs/aaa | /abc/libs/aaa/src /abc/libs/aaa/test |

 /abc/project/src/aaa /abc/project/test/aaa |

-/abc/project/depz.txt | ../libs/aaa | /abc/libs/bbb/src /abc/libs/bbb/test |
+| /abc/project/depz.txt | ../libs/aaa | /abc/libs/bbb/src /abc/libs/bbb/test |

 /abc/project/src/bbb /abc/project/test/bbb |

-/abc/libs/aaa/depz.txt | ../ccc | /abc/libs/ccc/src /abc/libs/ccc/test |
+| /abc/libs/aaa/depz.txt | ../ccc | /abc/libs/ccc/src /abc/libs/ccc/test |

 /abc/project/src/ccc /abc/project/test/ccc |